Sinéad O’Connor warned fans she was being harassed by a "violent" stalker two weeks before death

 P!nk and Brandi Carlile covered ‘Nothing Compares 2 U’ at a recent show, while Fall Out Boy also covered the song at a gig.
 Foo Fighters and Alanis Morissette, meanwhile, performed ‘Mandinka’ at a festival this weekend.

-Other artists who were quick to pay tribute after he death included Garbage, Billy Corgan, Michael Stipe, Ice-T and many more.
+Other artists who were quick to pay tribute after her death included Garbage, Billy Corgan, Michael Stipe, Ice-T and many more.

 O’Connor has revealed she was working on a new album before her death.
 “Hi All, recently moved back to London after 23 years absence.
 Very happy to be home : ) Soon finishing my album.
 Release early next year,” she wrote in a social post.